Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 The Hunters retreated in disarray, and they were hardly a half a minute into the fight.
 Once he had the barest safe moment to do so, Burgess tore Regaari’s helmet off to scan his brain.

-“...Green!”
+"...Green!"

 Regaari nodded and immediately re-seated his helmet.
 Costello also nodded, relieved.
 Firth was leading the others to secure their position, even as another orbital strike lanced down a few blocks away with the kind of force he could feel through his boots.
-“You good, Dexter?”
+"You good, Dexter?"

-“About damn time you showed up...”
+"About damn time you showed up..."
 Regaari replied.
 He’d been fending off the attackers for a few seconds before they arrived, and his suit had quite plainly stopped a bullet.
 He dusted himself off as Baseball helped him up.
-“That was almost gentle.
-You’re getting sloppy.”
+"That was almost gentle.
+You’re getting sloppy."

 Burgess chuckled and levered him toward the Array.
-“Love you too, bruh.”
+"Love you too, bruh."

-“You can make out later,” Costello said.
-“Get him outta here.”
+"You can make out later," Costello said.
+"Get him outta here."

-“Array in twenty seconds,” Moho reported.
+"Array in twenty seconds," Moho reported.

-“I think the Hunters are retreating,” Regaari reported, putting his helmet back on.
-“The second the strikes started, they— ***LOOK OUT!!!”***
+"I think the Hunters are retreating," Regaari reported, putting his helmet back on.
+"The second the strikes started, they— ***LOOK OUT!!!"***

 Costello turned desperately and felt an impact on his head as a fusion claw slashed past an inch from his face.
 He heard the outersuit helmet *sizzle* as it was cut through.